Top Banner

 Local authorities also carried out litter quantification surveys (or item counts) to determine the composition of litter in their areas.
 A breakdown of the main constituents of litter pollution is highlighted in Figure 2 below:

-From these data, it can be seen that:
+From the data, it can be seen that:

 A more detailed analysis of the litter pollution and quantification surveys data is available in National Systems Report.